cswizard11/task-management-take-home/README.md

 Deletes a task.

+## What Was Cut for Time

+Within the 8-hour time constraint, the following features were intentionally de-prioritized to deliver a complete, working end-to-end system:

+- **Automated Testing:** Formal unit and integration tests were skipped in favor of manual testing across all user roles.
+The application was thoroughly tested manually to ensure RBAC logic, authentication flows, and hierarchy access controls work correctly.
+In a production scenario, comprehensive test suites for backend (Jest) and frontend (Jest/Karma) would be implemented as outlined in `APPROACH.md`.

+- **Audit Logging:** The `GET /audit-log` endpoint and audit event tracking were not implemented.
+A production system would include a dedicated `AuditService` with middleware to log all CRUD operations, user actions, and access attempts.

+For detailed reasoning behind these trade-offs, see `APPROACH.md`.

 ## Future Considerations

 - **Granular Permissions:** The current implementation uses direct role checks in the service layer for speed.
 A more scalable approach, as planned in `APPROACH.md`, would be to implement a granular permission system (e.g., `task:create:own`, `task:read:children`) with a `PermissionsGuard` and decorators.
 This would decouple the business logic from the permission definitions.